CCN-Support/CCN_Wiki/docs/source/mri.rst

 CCN periodically audits the schedule and keeps track of all pre- and post-scan reports.
 Projects that continually run over time will be required to book more time for future scans.

-**5.5.4**  Data Transfer
+**5.5.4**  Data Transfer & Storage
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All f/MRI data are transferred automatically to a dedicated server and stored for 5 years before being deleted.
+All f/MRI data are transferred automatically to a dedicated remote server as it is acquired.
+There is no further action required during or after a scan to send your data to this DICOM server.

+If data is not accessible in the DICOM server 24 hours after acquisition, please contact MR Technician immediately to resolve.
+Due to high scan load, only 2 days of scan data can be guaranteed to be kept on the host machine at any given time.
+The onus is on each lab to check DICOM after each scan and make sure all images have transferred successfully.
+Data typically finishes transferring within several hours of the scan's end time, but at a minimum should be present and complete by the following morning.
+It is not CCN's responsibility to check that each data set has transferred to the server without issue.

+Data is stored for 5 years on the remote DICOM server before being deleted.
+However, Data collected in the past calendar year or older may be moved to archive folders for space management.
+Please email ccnsupport@g.ucla.edu and cc HaiyanWang@mednet.ucla.edu for help if you are having trouble finding data from the last calendar year (up to 5 years old).

 In cases where data must be transferred manually from any of the computers in the MR suite, please notify the MR Technician to make arrangements.
 No external storage devices (flash drives, hard disks, etc.) are to be connected to the scanner without prior approval.
-If data is not visible in the DICOM server 24 hours after acquisition, please contact MR Technician immediately to resolve.
-Due to high scan load, only 3 days of scan data can be guaranteed to be kept on the host machine at any given time.
-The onus is on each lab to check DICOM the morning after each scan (data syncs overnight) and make sure all images have transferred successfully.
-It is not CCN's responsibility to check that data has transferred to the server without issue.

 **5.5.5** Incident Reporting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users are responsible for communicating with CCN staff any equipment malfunction or software irregularities that occur during the course of the scan session.
-This may include scanner error messages which do not allow users to continue with their session, the breaking or malfunction of peripheral equipment etc. Emergency incidents, such as injuries, natural disasters or magnet quench, should be relayed to the MR Tech immediately and CCN's `Incident Reporting Form <https://docs.google.com/forms/d/e/1FAIpQLSckiYXnkzlWcYBfD6BEGTV60Tb36Jj2680Tq8mdw02auoFiKQ/viewform>`_ should be filled out in a timely manner.
+This includes scanner error messages which do not allow users to continue with their session, the breaking or malfunction of peripheral equipment, and so on.
+The pre- and post-scan forms on the iMac will ask basic questions about the state of the suite and equipment.

+Emergency incidents, such as injuries, natural disasters or magnet quench, should be relayed to the MR Tech immediately and CCN's `Incident Reporting Form <https://docs.google.com/forms/d/e/1FAIpQLSckiYXnkzlWcYBfD6BEGTV60Tb36Jj2680Tq8mdw02auoFiKQ/viewform>`_ should be filled out in a timely manner.

+Staff will be on-site during regular hours.
+If they have stepped out for deliveries, meetings, lunch, etc. please send a Slack or phone message.
+Contact information (including the appropriate after-hours call tree) is posted on the control room wall.

 Incidental Findings
 ~~~~~~~~~~~~~~~~~~~